Max H. Gluck Foundation Inc

 Since this is an invitation-only funder, traditional application success factors do not apply.
 However, examining their funded projects reveals what attracts their support:

-Program Characteristics of Funded Organizations:
+Programme Characteristics of Funded Organisations:

 • Boys & Girls Clubs of LA Harbor serving "over 200 youth per day, ages 5-14, free of charge"